Xerve/hodor-lang/README.md

 HODOR?     | Receive the value for the data pointer through STDIN hodor?     | Equivelent to '[' in Brainfuck hodor!     | Equivelent to ']' in Brainfuck

+## Building Hodor

+To build, you will need make and gcc.
+Simply run

+    make

+## Running Hodor

+To run a file, use

+    ./hodor --hodor hodor/hodor.hodor

+To run a string, use

+    ./hodor "HODORHODOR HODOR!
+HODOR?
+HODOR!"